-A. Developers of buildings affected by this section shall meet with City Planning Staff in a pre-application review.
+A. Developers of buildings affected by this section shall meet with City Planning Staff in a Bandon Municipal Code, Title 17, Codified 11-02-2020 Page 94 of 151 pre-application review.17.94.040 General Provisions

-17.94.040 General Provisions

 - A. These Design Standards include, but are not limited to: - 1.
 Landscaping, - 2.
 Building design, mass, scale, use of materials, - 3.
 Lighting. - B. Dumpsters, trash enclosures, and other appurtenant structures shall be screened with landscaped areas or constructed of materials and finishes which are consistent with the main building.